go-vela/site/content/templates/overview.md

 A template is a pipeline with one to many defined steps that can be sourced into another pipeline.
 Templates can live in any repository in a [source control system](/docs/concepts/infrastructure/server/source/) and are expanded at compile time to create the final executable pipeline.

-Templates can take the form of generalized workflows across repositories or complex workflows like matrixes in a single build.
+Templates can take the form of generalized workflows across repositories or complex workflows like matrices in a single build.

 The following Yaml tags are not valid inside a template pipeline: